 Melatonin should not be taken long-term, but only as needed for limited periods of time.
 Long-term use has been associated with increased risk of fractures in older adults, possibly due to an effect on bone metabolism.
 Melatonin can may also affect blood pressure, aggressiveness, blood clotting, seizure activity, and, at very high doses, ovulation, depression, and schizophrenia.
-For details, see the Concerns and Cautionssection of the Melatonin Supplements Review (which includes our Top Picks among products).
+Rarely, heart palpitations or premature ventricular contractions (PVCs) have been reported with regular use of melatonin supplements, although this has typically occurred in people with a history of PVCs or other heart rhythm condition.
+For details, see the Concerns and Cautions section of the Melatonin Supplements Review (which includes our Top Picks among products).

 Join today to unlock all member benefits including full access to all CL Answers and over 1,300 reviews.Join Now